isomerpages/imda-tradetrust/_solution/Business Solution Provider.md

 <div class="isomer-card-body">
 <div class="isomer-card-title">New Business Opportunities</div>
 <div class="isomer-card-description">Improve service offerings through the development of innovative digital
-products and services using TradeTrust open-source code such as digital arts, issuance of cert, etc</div>
+products and services using TradeTrust's open-source code, such as digital art, issuance of certificates and so on</div>
 </div>
 </div>
 </div>